 Barista FIRE

-What it is: Save enough for essentials, then work part-time (like as a barista) for extra spending or healthcare.
-It lets you ditch full-time work sooner.
+What it is: Save enough for essentials, then work part-time for extras like healthcare.
+It helps you leave full-time work sooner.
 Curious?
 Explore Barista FIRE strategies.

 Why choose it: